kernelsrinivas/react-minions/README.md

 React-Minions helps React Native developer to landing easily for App development.

-#### Keep in Mind
-> Mostly React Native is falls under UI development library but also for fun.
-> Nowadays React Native widely used for App Development (Android/iOS).
-> React-Minions helps better way to start app development easily.
-> Its used best react-native modules to finish app development easily.

 Many years of application development leads few basic UI/UX building blocks is applicable for all kind of UI applications, Such as